-Serbian EMS certified as electricity transmission system operator22.
-August 2017. / News Serbia Energy
+Serbian EMS certified as electricity transmission system operator, News Serbia Energy

 Serbian state-owned company, Elektromreža Srbija (EMS), has obtained a certification as an electricity transmission system operator (TSO).
 The certification opens the way for the EMS to obtain a license to operate transmission system and to transmit electricity.